Showing 26 items

 Photograph

 ... procedure on a patient who is receiving anaesthesia.
 Dr Geoffrey... is receiving anaesthesia.
 Dr Geoffrey Kaye, wearing a white gown ...Black and white photograph of a demonstration of a dental procedure on a patient who is receiving anaesthesia.
-Dr Geoffrey Kaye, wearing a white gown, is holding the patient's jaw and is placing an instrument inside the patient's mouth.
-An anaesthetist's hands are supporting the patient's jaw and administering anaesthesia to the patient through an inhaler.
-The background of the photo has been covered with black ink so that only Dr Kaye, the patient, and the hands of the anaesthetist are visible.•Printed text in black ink on paper label glued under photo: It takes Two to support the Mandible. •Handwritten with blue ink on reverse and underlined: Photo.
-6. / (Frame 23).dental procedure, dental instrument, anaesthesia, anaesthetist, patient, geoffrey kaye -
+Dr Geoffrey Kaye, wearing a white gown, is inserting a mouth gag dental instrument into the patient's mouth.
+The anaesthetist's hands are supporting the patient's head and administering anaesthesia to the patient through an inhaler.
+The background of the photo has been covered with black ink so that only Dr Kaye, the patient, and hands of the anaesthetist are visible.•Printed text in black ink on paper label glued under photo: Inserting the Gag under Vision. •Handwritten with blue ink on reverse and underlined: Photo.
+2.anaesthesia, dental procedure, anaesthetist, patient, geoffrey kaye -

 Geoffrey Kaye Museum of Anaesthetic History